bytebang/moodle-mod_activitymap/README.md

 * `All sections` draws a graph where all actions of all sections are rendered into a single graph.
 * `All sections grouped` draws also a graph with all activities - but it groups them togehter into their sections.
 The background color can be modified by the _Section background color_ setting.
 * `Current section` draws a graph which shows only the activities within the section where the actionmap is placed and its direct dependencies.
-If there are references from outside the current section, then the nodes will have caption like "cm_XX".
-This works best if the activities in the current sections do not have any dependencies onto activities outside of the section.
+If there are references from outside the current section, then these nodes will be elipse-shaped with a grey font have a dotted border.
+The color of this outside nodes does have nothing to do with their completion status.

 ### Frequently Asked Questions